 We forecast depreciation expense through the use of a depreciation schedule.
 This shows us the opening balances of PP&E, any new capital expenditures and the closing balance of PP&E. Through historic balances and capex, we can find historic depreciation expense.
 These values can then be used to predict future depreciation expense and capital expenditures.

 Depreciation expense can be forecasted in the schedule using a percentage of the opening balance, or any of the depreciation accounting methods.
-If we know the company’s depreciation policy, then we can directly apply straight-line, units-of-producting or accelerated depreciation to find the proper expense values.
+If we know the company’s depreciation policy, then we can directly apply straight-line, units-of-production or accelerated depreciation to find the proper expense values.

 Interest expense is found through using the debt schedule.
-This schedule outlines each individual piece of debt in their own schedule, and sometimes makes a summary schedule that totals all balances and interest expense.
+This schedule outlines each individual piece of debt on their own schedule, and sometimes makes a summary schedule that totals all balances and interest expense.

 Interest expense is found by multiplying the opening balance in each period with the interest rate.
 This interest expense is then added back to the opening balance and is then reduced by any principal repayments to find the closing balance.

 Finally, we arrive at the last line item to find tax expense.
 Tax expense is a found as a percentage of earnings before tax (EBT).
 This percentage is known as the effective tax rate or cash tax rate.
 EBT must be found by subtracting all the previous expense line items from sales revenue.
-After multiplying EBT with historic effective tax rate, we are able to forecast future tax expense.
+After multiplying EBT with the historic effective tax rate, we are able to forecast future tax expense.